tc39/notes/es7/2016-11/dec-1.md

 WH: Code of Conduct and meeting participation changes must be handled at the ECMA General Assembly level.
 Also, ECMA has a code regulating conduct.

-RW: We should talk to Istvan to have ECMA adopting this Code of Conduct
+RW: We should talk to István to have ECMA adopting this Code of Conduct

 (general agreement)